ADPi’s Partnership of Love & Support

 “Whether I am serving at the House or raising money at our chapter’s philanthropy events, I am reminded of the good work that it does, and that my impact matters,” Beatty says.
 “Everyone who serves dinner or goes to an activity night comes back renewed by the experience of giving back to the community alongside fellow ADPis.”

-In the 2018-19 school year, Georgia Tech’s ADPi sisters volunteered 255 hours and raised more than $30,000 for Atlanta Ronald McDonald House.
-Together with contributions from University of Georgia and Emory University, the House received just shy of $44,000 last year.
+In the 2018-19 school year, Georgia Tech’s ADPi sisters volunteered 255 hours and raised more than $30,000 for Atlanta RMHC.
+Together with contributions from the University of Georgia, Emory University, Brenau University and Shorter University chapters, the House received just shy of $44,000 last year.

 Since the relationship began, the sorority has raised and given more than $15 million to Ronald McDonald Houses internationally.

 Davis-Candeto has personally worked to keep ADPi collegians involved with the House after graduation.
 A member of the Epsilon Psi chapter at Tennessee Tech University, Davis-Candeto pledged the same year that ADPi partnered with RMHC and credits her chapter’s support for sparking her own love of the charity.
-She and her husband have continued their personal support over the years, including co-chairing a local golf tournament that raised more than $800,000 from 2010-2017 for Atlanta Ronald McDonald House Charities.
+She and her husband have continued their personal support over the years, including co-chairing a local golf tournament that raised more than $800,000 between 2010-2017 for Atlanta RMC.

-“Those eight years exposed many collegians and alumnae to ARMHC and many continue to support it today,” she says, adding that continuing service is fundamental to the sorority.
+“Those eight years exposed many collegians and alumnae to Atlatna RMHC and many continue to support it today,” she says, adding that continuing service is fundamental to the sorority.
 “Our members are passionate about this and value the opportunity to have hands-on service, and not just raise money.”

 As for Georgia Tech’s Beatty, her service experience has underscored how much Atlanta Ronald McDonald Houses offer families and how important donations of time and funds are to that mission.